 Think of it like roads, libraries or transport networks, but for local digital infrastructure.

-Collective investment unlocks innovation that no single town could afford.
+Collective investment unlocks innovation no single town could afford.

 Residents shape the activity.
 Local businesses benefit from visibility and commerce.
 Charities gain shared reach.